regolith-labs/ore-cli/README.md

 ## Building the utility
 To build the Ore CLI, you will need to have the Rust programming language installed.
 You can install Rust by following the instructions on the [Rust website](https://www.rust-lang.org/tools/install).

+These instructions are for using a linux environment but also work on WSL2 on windows.
+I suspect they will work on most MAC computers as well.

 Once you have Rust installed, you can build the Ore CLI by running the following command in the ore-cli folder:
 ```sh
 ./build_and_mine.sh nomine